willtemperley/swift-postgres-client/README.md

 - **Channel binding support.** A security feature for SCRAM-SHA-256 authentication over TLS, channel binding links the TLS session to the authentication exchange, protecting against man-in-the-middle (MitM) attacks.

-Sounds good?
-Let's look at an example.

 ## Example

-This is a basic, but complete, example of how to connect to Postgres, perform a SQL `SELECT` command, and process the resulting rows.
-It uses the `weather` table in the [Postgres tutorial](https://www.postgresql.org/docs/11/tutorial-table.html).
+This is a basic, but complete, example of how to connect to a PostgresSQL server, perform a SQL `SELECT` command, and process the resulting rows.
+It uses the `weather` table in the [Postgres tutorial](https://www.postgresql.org/docs/current/tutorial-table.html).

 ```swift
 import SwiftPostgresClient